On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Bound-Free Opacity and Equation of State (EOS)

 \section{Bound-Free Opacity and Equation of State (EOS)}

-Computing the equation of state (EOS) requires the use of a limiting physical cutoff for the allowed excited bound electron states due to micro-interactions between nearby species in the plasma.
+We first attempt to reproduce the STELLA bound-free opacity.
+In wavelengths where bound-bound lines are present, the bound-free opacity should have only secondary effect.
+However, since it is simpler to calculate, such a comparison can be useful for isolating other aspects of the calculation including the underlying equation of state (EOS) of the species in the plasma.
+Computing the EOS requires the use of a limiting physical cutoff for the allowed excited bound electron states due to micro-interactions between nearby species in the plasma.
 Without such a cutoff, the atomic partition function diverges.
-In our opacity table we address this effect in Hydrogen by adopting a prescription from \citet{hummer_equation_1988}, which forbids highly excited states due to the presence of nearby ions in the plasma.
+In our opacity table \citepalias{morag_frequency_2023} we address this effect in Hydrogen by adopting a prescription from \citet{hummer_equation_1988}, which forbids highly excited states due to the presence of nearby ions in the plasma.
 We use these states to solve the Saha equation self-consistently assuming LTE.

-In fig. \ref{fig: bf opacity} we compare only bound-free opacity $\kappa_\nu$ from \citetalias{blinnikov_comparative_1998} fig. 1 at top (here in black line) to that produced by our table (\citetalias{morag_frequency_2023} - blue line).
+In fig. \ref{fig: bf opacity} we compare only bound-free opacity $\rho\kappa_\nu$ from \citetalias{blinnikov_comparative_1998} fig. 1 at top (here in black line) to that produced by our table (blue line).
 There is an orders of magnitude difference between the two tables for Hydrogen photoionization peaks ($\lambda>500$ \AA).
 Since the photo-ionization for Hydrogen is given by simple analytic relations, and since the He cross-sections ($\lambda\le500$ \AA) are in reasonable agreement for the two formulations, the difference between the opacities is very likely a result of different implementations of the H equation of state.
 Specifically, there is a likely difference in the ionization level and the population of electrons at each excited atomic level.

 We are able to reproduce the \citetalias{blinnikov_comparative_1998} opacity to a factor of a few when we don't implement the Hummer Mihalas factor in Hydrogen, and when we arbitrarily cut off the number of Hydrogen levels to $n_{\rm max}=400$ (in this case, Hummer Mihalas should greatly restrict the presence of electrons above $n\sim 10's - 100$).
 As EOS calculations tend to be complex, the exact reason for the discrepancy is unknown to us, and we do not know which implementation is more correct.
-We note however, that in \citetalias{morag_shock_2024}, we showed that the \citetalias{morag_frequency_2023} table agrees with the publicly available TOPS table \citep{colgan_new_2016} with regards to the bound-free opacity to $\sim10\%$.
+We note however, that that the \citetalias{morag_frequency_2023} table was shown to agree with the publicly available TOPS table \citep{colgan_new_2016} with regards to the bound-free opacity to $\sim10\%$ \citepalias{morag_shock_2024}.

 The presence of the strong Hydrogen photo-ionization cross-section in \citet{blinnikov_comparative_1998} likely accounts for the sharp photo-ionization cutoff observed in the SED in \citet{tominaga_shock_2011}, which uses STELLA.
 Due to our much lower bound-free opacity, and different implementation of atomic transition lines (see below) we do not observe such a cutoff when using our \citetalias{morag_frequency_2023} table (see \citetalias{morag_shock_2024}).